seng438-winter-2023/seng438-a3-EduardoBBenetti/seng438-a3-team_number.md

 ![WhatsApp Image 2023-03-02 at 15 45 13](https://user-images.githubusercontent.com/30624408/222608833-1e0b9b21-8c6c-4848-82bf-4fdc97ae7a5f.jpg)

+**Method: expandToInclude(Range range, double value)** **Class: Range.java**

+As the previous method, expandToInclude() was not part of the chosen functions to be tested previously.
+With that said, EclEmma displayed a 0% coverage for all types: line, method and branch for this method.
+Since it is composed by the 4 possible if statements (or branches), the function has to have at least 4 test function.
+Additionally, it is composed of 7 lines of code and the representing 1 method itself.
+In order to increase the test coverage of this method, the team created 4 test functions: expandToIncludeLessThanLower(), expandToIncludeValueMoreThanUpper(), expandToIncludeEqual() and expandToIncludeRangeNull().

+- As for the first if statement, expandToIncludeRangeNull() avoid the function from receiving a null Range argument which can lead to further issues.
+With that this method, passes a null Range object, leading to increase of branch coverage since the if statement represents the first branch, plus the 2 respective lines of code and the method itself.
+- Secondly, expandToIncludeLessThanLower() passes a value argument of -4 which is lower than the lower bound of the exampleRange (which was set to be a Range from -2 to 3).
+With that, the second if statement (second branch) is now true.
+Consequently leading to another tested branch and 2 more lines covered by the test file
+- Thirdly, expandToIncludeValueMoreThanUpper() is used on the third if statement.
+In that case, the value argument (set to 4) is greater than the upper bound of the exampleRange (set to be from -2 to 3).
+With that, this test method covered another branch of the Range class, in addition to another 2 lines of covered code
+- Lastly, the expandToIncludeEqual() receives a value argument with a value which is within the range of the Range object.
+For that reason, the function will not perform any expansion since the value is within the Range.
+With a value of 2 and the exampleRange set to be a range from -2 to 3, the method will fall under the last branch, represented by the only else statement in the function.
+With that, the last possible branch of the method was covered in addition to the last line of the method returning the Range object passed by argument: return range;

+As a result, this method went from 0% to 100% coverage for the line, branch and method types, increasing the overall coverage of the Range.java class.

 # 5 A detailed report of the coverage achieved of each class and method (a screen shot from the code cover results in green and red color would suffice)